unisoncomputing/unison-llm-support/instructions.md

 * The BASIC mode is for somewhat narrow, small, or well-defined tasks.
 For these, use the BASIC mode instructions, defined below.
 * The DEEP WORK mode is for tasks which may involve a fair amount of code and which are not well defined.
 For these, follow the DEEP WORK mode instructions below.
 * The DOCUMENTING mode is for adding documentation to code
+* The TESTING mode is for adding tests to code

 Whenever entering a mode, tell me on its own line one of: